-My three year battle to make Overstock.com comply with accounting rules and the vicious retaliation campaign its CEO Patrick M. Byrne unleashed against me
+My three-year battle to make Overstock.com comply with accounting rules and the vicious retaliation campaign its CEO Patrick M. Byrne unleashed against me

-Byrne claimed to have a photographic memory
+Byrne boasted of having a photographic memory

 He has a nearly photographic memory, which he is fond of demonstrating with what he calls his memory trick: If he studies a deck of cards for a couple of minutes, he can recite them back, one by one, in either direction.
 He can even recite the same list again six months later.
 [Emphasis added.]